Deftly/notes/aws_certs/saa/elastic_compute_cloud.md

 - EC2 Fleet: Launches and maintains specified number of Spot/On-Demand/Reserved instances in a single API call
 - There is a 2 minute warning if AWS need to reclaim capacity, this is available via instance metadata and CloudWatch Events
 - Spot Block: No longer supported but it provided uninterrupted spot instances for 1-6 hrs at 30-45% discount

+## Cross-Zone Load Balancing
+When cross-zone load balancing is enabled each load balancer node distributes traffic across the registered targets in all enabled AZs.
+When it is disabled each load balancer distributes traffic only across the registered targets in its AZ.
+ALBs have cross-zone load balancing always enabled while NLBs and GLBs have it disabled by default.
+Cross zone load balancing enables you to better distribute traffic.